vercel/ncc/readme.md

 })
 ```

 Multiple entry points can be built by providing an object to build.
-In this case, those files are avaiable as additional output files:
+In this case, those files are available as additional output files:

 ```js
 require('@zeit/ncc')({